 If you only ever eat cucumbers raw or pickled, you aren't using the vegetable to its full potential.
 Salting and lightly cooking cucumbers tenderizes them, turning their crunch into a meaty bite.
 One of our favorite ways to cook cucumbers is in this easy stir-fry, seasoned with marinated ground pork, soy sauce, and sesame oil.

 They don't always get as much attention as the noodles, stews, or barbecue, but stir-fries are a major part of Korean cuisine.
 If you need an introduction to Korean stir-fries, try this spicy-sweet dish made with pork shoulder marinated in gochujang (Korean chili paste) and gochugaru (Korean dried-chili powder).

 This homestyle Cantonese dish pairs scrambled eggs and shrimp with ginger, garlic, and Chinese chives—a classic flavor base in Chinese cooking.
 Brining the shrimp with baking soda helps keep them plump and tender.
 Not in the mood for shrimp?
-You could easily make the dish with roast pork or no meat at all.
+You could easily make the dish with roast pork, or no meat at all.

-Leafy greens like bok choy, gai lan, and Chinese spinach have a fresh, vegetal flavor that can be easily overshadowed.
-Cooking them quickly and simply is the best way to preserve that flavor—here we use a handful of aromatics and subtle seasonings to highlight the bok choy.
+Leafy greens like bok choy, gai lan, and Chinese spinach have a fresh, vegetal flavor that can easily be overshadowed.
+Cooking them quickly and simply is the best way to preserve that flavor—here, we use a handful of aromatics and subtle seasonings to highlight the bok choy.

 Traditionally served for Lunar New Year, Buddha's Delight is a vegetarian stir-fry packed with flavorful, filling ingredients.
 It contains plenty of veggies, but also soy- and wheat-based components that give it extra heft: tofu puffs, bean curd sticks, and Chinese braised gluten.
 If you don't live near a good Asian grocery, some of those might be less accessible, but you can find them all online.